bitmax-exchange/bitmax-futures-api-doc/misc/doc-balance-update-messages.md

     }

 Following the order message, you will receive the `futures-position` message.
-Since the take order has been filled/partially filled, you will see non-zero values in field `posdlt` and field `rcdlt`.
+Since the take order has been filled/partially-filled, you will see non-zero values in field `posdlt` and field `rcdlt`.

     // Contract Position Update